martinlindhe/efyran/README.md

 # efyran

-The road to massive everquest botting.
+Efyran (*ee-fey-ran*) is a MacroQuest script written in Lua.

-[efyran](https://en.wikipedia.org/wiki/European_route_E4) is a bot macro for Macroquest, written in Lua.
+The main use for efyran is to simplify the playing of EverQuest with many characters at once.

-It was created after playing with and modding the older [E3 macro](https://github.com/cream24/Macros) over a number of years.
+It was created after playing with and modding the [E3 macro](https://github.com/cream24/Macros) over a number of years.

 Some concepts are borrowed from E3, while others are new.